Ralexs0096/TaskAPI-Nodejs/README.md

 ```
 this will allow us to install all the necessary packages

-then, we have to create a new file .env at / of the project and provide the required params.
+then, we have to create a new file .env at `/` `root folder` of the project and provide the required params.
 You can use the file .config.env as an example.

 then: